karlomikus/theme/readme.md

 }
 ```

-This are all available attributes, but the required ones only inculude: `name`, `author` and `namespace`.
+This are all available attributes, but the required ones only include: `name`, `author` and `namespace`.
-Value of attribute `namespace` must be the name of the theme's folder name.
+Value of `namespace` must be the name of the theme's folder.

-If want your theme to depend on other theme views, just include a parent theme namespace in `parent` attribute.
+If you want your theme to depend on other theme views, just include a parent theme namespace in `parent` attribute.

 ## Usage